-- Organize your closet by color and separate with cardboard dividers or paper hangers. - Keep clothes organized and only keep seasonal items in closet.

-Hang two-piece outfits together on the same hanger.

-Use different types of hangers for different color clothes.
-For example: plastic for blue, wire for white, wire with paper for black garments to create an identification system.
-For example: all blue clothes' labels are cut into a triangle, all brown are cut in half, all black are whole and all whites have no label, etc.

-Use the label found on the back of

-• Use identifying features on garments for identification.
-For example: lots of buttons, raised pictures/letters/symbols/logos, special texture (felt, corduroy, velvet), no buttons, lace, zippers.
+- Organize your closet by color and separate with cardboard dividers or paper hangers. - Keep clothes organized and only keep seasonal items in closet. - Hang two-piece outfits together on the same hanger. - Use different types of hangers for different color clothes.
+For example: plastic for blue, wire for white, wire with paper for black - Use the label found on the back of garments to create an identification system.
+For example: all blue clothes' labels are cut into a triangle, all brown are cut in half, all black are whole and all whites have no label, etc. - Use identifying features on garments for identification.
+For example: lots of buttons, raised pictures/letters/symbols/logos, special texture (felt, corduroy, velvet), no buttons, lace, zippers. - Place safety pins on label to identify color (i.e. one for red, two for blue or facing one way for red, the other way for blue). - Use puffy paint (used for decorating T-shirts and found at most stores

-- Place safety pins on label to identify color (i.e. one for red, two for blue or facing one way for red, the other way for blue). - Use puffy paint (used for decorating T-shirts and found at most stores like Target or Wal-Mart) to write shapes, dots or letters on the label, inside hems or inside waistbands (i.e., "BK" for black, dots for blue, triangle for red, "D" for dark, "L" for light, etc.).
+After using puff paint to label clothes, place them where they won't touch other clothes or objects and allow 24 hours to dry.
+It's usually best to do only a few items at a time. like Target or Wal-Mart) to write shapes, dots or letters on the label, inside hems or inside waistbands (i.e., "BK" for black, dots for blue, triangle for red, "D" for dark, "L" for light, etc.).

-A dot of Velcro could be placed on a belt of a certain color for easier identification.

-To match a skirt or pair of pants with a blouse, you could put one safety pin on the hem of each to know these items match.
+- A dot of Velcro could be placed on a belt of a certain color for easier identification. - To match a skirt or pair of pants with a blouse, you could put one safety pin on the hem of each to know these items match. - Store socks in a certain pattern for easier identification.
+For example: Roll all blue socks in a ball, leave all black one's straight, roll white ones with a cuff or vice versa.

-- Store socks in a certain pattern for easier identification.
-For example: Roll all blue socks in a ball, leave all black one's straight, roll white ones with a cuff or vice versa. - Socks should always be either on the feet or in the sock sorters. - Use shoe boxes in drawers to separate socks, personal garments, etc. - Organize jewelry with push pins on a corkboard.
-Fishing tackle boxes or cabinets with individual drawers are also good for organizing jewelry. - Purchase a large print watch or talking watch (available at discount stores or mail
+- Socks should always be either on the feet or in the sock sorters. - Use shoe boxes in drawers to separate socks, personal garments, etc. - Organize jewelry with push pins on a corkboard.
+Fishing tackle boxes or cabinets with individual drawers are also good for organizing jewelry. - Purchase a large print watch or talking watch (available at discount stores or mail order catalog).